-The design, manufacture and marketing of ReWalk involve certain inherent risks.
-Manufacturing or design defects, unanticipated use of ReWalk, or inadequate disclosure of risks relating to the use of ReWalk can lead to injury or other adverse events.
+The design, manufacture and marketing of our products involve certain inherent risks.
+Manufacturing or design defects, unanticipated use of ReWalk or ReStore, or inadequate disclosure of risks relating to the use of our products can lead to injury or other adverse events.
 In addition, because the manufacturing of our products is outsourced to Sanmina, our original equipment manufacturer, we may not be aware of manufacturing defects that could occur.
-Such adverse events could lead to recalls or safety alerts relating to ReWalk (either voluntary or required by the FDA or similar governmental authorities in other countries), and could result, in certain cases, in the removal of ReWalk from the market.
+Such adverse events could lead to recalls or safety alerts relating to our products (either voluntary or required by the FDA or similar governmental authorities in other countries), and could result, in certain cases, in the removal of our products from the market.
 A recall could result in significant costs.
 To the extent any manufacturing defect occurs, our agreement with Sanmina contains a limitation on Sanmina's liability, and therefore we could be required to incur the majority of related costs.
 Product defects or recalls could also result in negative publicity, damage to our reputation or, in some circumstances, delays in new product approvals.

 When an exoskeleton is used by a paralyzed individual to walk, the individual relies completely on the exoskeleton to hold him or her upright.
-In addition, ReWalk incorporates sophisticated computer software.
+In addition, our products incorporate sophisticated computer software.
 Complex software frequently contains errors, especially when first introduced.
 Our software may experience errors or performance problems in the future.
-If any part of ReWalk's hardware or software were to fail, the user could experience death or serious injury.
-Additionally, users may not use ReWalk in accordance with safety protocols and training, which could enhance the risk of death or injury.
-Any such occurrence could cause delay in market acceptance of ReWalk, damage to our reputation, additional regulatory filings, product recalls, increased service and warranty costs, product liability claims and loss of revenue relating to such hardware or software defects.
+If any part of our product's hardware or software were to fail, the user could experience death or serious injury.
+Additionally, users may not use our products in accordance with safety protocols and training, which could enhance the risk of death or injury.
+Any such occurrence could cause delay in market acceptance of our products, damage to our reputation, additional regulatory filings, product recalls, increased service and warranty costs, product liability claims and loss of revenue relating to such hardware or software defects.